HeyPublisher/heypublisher-submission-manager/readme.txt

 If you have any questions not addressed here, [please email us](mailto:support@heypublisher.com?subject=Question+about+plugin).

 * **What happens when I accept a submission?**
-When you accept a submission, a copy of that submission is inserted as a Post into your Wordpress system.
+When you accept a submission, a copy of that submission is inserted as a Post into your WordPress system.
 The post is marked as 'pending' so you can easily find the accepted submission and make any necessary edits to it prior to publication.

 * **What happens when I reject a submission?**
 When you reject a submission it is immediately removed from your slush pile and the writer is notified of your decision automatically.
 If the work had previously been 'accepted' by you, then rejecting it would also remove it from your pending posts.